Doob-type optional sampling theorems for demimartingales with applications to associated sequences: Introduction

+\begin{remark} The process $P_n = \prod_{i=1}^n R_i$ arises naturally in models of compounded investment returns, population growth in random environments, epidemic transmission across generations, and reliability degradation under successive random stress multipliers.
+In each of these settings, $S_n = P_n - \mu^n$ tracks the deviation of the multiplicative process from its expected trajectory.
+Two natural stopping times are

+corresponding respectively to the first time the process exceeds a target level and the first time a critical loss threshold is breached.
+The stopped process $S_\tau$ represents the state of the system at the moment the decision rule is activated, and the optional sampling results of this paper provide bounds on its expected value at that moment. \end{remark}

+The preceding examples illustrate that stopping times arise in a natural manner in a variety of demimartingale models.
+We now turn to the main objective of the paper, namely the development of optional sampling inequalities for demi(sub)martingales under suitable monotonicity assumptions on the stopping rule.
+Optional sampling constitutes one of the fundamental principles of martingale theory and underlies many important results.
+However, despite the extensive literature on demimartingales (see \cite{PR2012} and references therein), corresponding optional sampling results appear to be unavailable.
+The aim of this paper is to address this gap by establishing expectation inequalities for stopped demi(sub)martingales under suitable monotonicity assumptions on the stopping rule.

+We begin in Section 2 by establishing comparison inequalities for demi(sub)martingales stopped at bounded stopping times.
+These finite-horizon results are subsequently extended in Section 3 to possibly unbounded stopping times under standard integrability conditions, leading to Doob-type optional sampling inequalities.
+Together, these results provide the first general optional sampling framework for demimartingales.
+Finally, Section 4 presents several applications of the developed theory.
+These include exponential and maximal inequalities for demi(sub)martingales, an almost sure bound for the maximal negative excursion of partial sums of associated random variables, and a collection of generalized Wald-type inequalities for positively associated sequences, including new inequalities for convex transformations of stopped sums.

-Througout the paper, we denote $x\wedge y = \min\{x,y\}$ and $I\{A\}$ is used for the indicator function of the set $A$.
+Throughout the paper, we denote $x\wedge y = \min\{x,y\}$ and $x^+ = \max\{0,x\}$ while $I\{A\}$ is used for the indicator function of the set $A$.
 Moreover, we use the convention that $\sum_{i=1}^{0} = 0$ where necessary while the term \textit{demi(sub)martingale} means a demimartingale or a demisubmartingale sequence.

 First, we present here for convenience (and without proofs), two theorems that are instrumental for the results obtained in this paper.
 The first can be found in \cite{C2003} and \cite{H2010} (check also Theorem 2.1.3 in \cite{PR2012}) while the second one is in \cite{PR2012} (see Theorem 2.1.4).